-- The commission officers have always had to bid for funding, primarily from INQUA and also from PAGES.
+The commission officers have always had to bid for funding, primarily from INQUA and also from PAGES.
+Funding and in-kind support have also been acquired from numerous geo-institutes, scientific societies, universities, city councils, and private companies relating to the hosting of events in various cities and countries.
+These funds have been used to support specialist meetings and/or for publishing special COT-endorsed volumes, such as Westgate and Gold (1974), or conference proceedings, such as Juvigné and Ravnal (2001b).
+Since 2007 (earlier records of funding are not available), support from INQUA, especially through successive presidents of SACCOM until 2018, has been greatly appreciated.
+In particular, financial support, amounting to around EUR 35 000 in total from 2009 to 2018, mainly helped ECRs attend the following international field conferences and specialist (tephra skills) workshops:

-Funding and in-kind support have also been acquired from numerous geo-institutes, scientific societies, - universities, city councils, and private companies relating to the hosting of events in various cities and - countries.
-These funds have been used to support specialist meetings and/or for publishing special COT- - endorsed volumes, such as Westgate and Gold (1974), or conference proceedings such as Juvigné and Raynal - 1066 (2001b).
-Since 2007 (earlier records of funding are not available), support from INQUA, especially through - successive presidents of SACCOM until 2018, has been greatly appreciated.
-In particular, financial support, - amounting to around €35,000 in total from 2009-2018, mainly helped ECRs attend the international field - conferences and specialist (tephra skills) workshops as follows: - full tephra field meeting in Kirishima, Japan, in May, 2010 (supported also by PAGES: Lowe, 2011b); - Bayesian age-modelling workshop in San Miguel de Allende, Mexico, led by Maarten Blaauw in August, 2010 (supported also by PAGES: Blaauw et al., 2011); - INTAV/TIQS Tephra in Quaternary Science workshop on the Eyjafjallajökull eruption of Iceland in Edinburgh, UK, led by Andrew Dugmore in May, 2011 (Dugmore et al., 2011); - two tephra workshops in Portland, USA, in August, 2014, and August, 2017 (Kuehn et al., 2014; Bursik et al., 2017) (https://vhub.org/search/?terms=tephra+workshops) (see Sect.
-6.1 below); - full tephra field meeting in Moieciu de Sus, Romania, in June-July, 2018 (Karátson et al., 2018).
+- full tephra field meeting in Kirishima, Japan, in May 2010 (supported also by PAGES: Lowe, 2011b); - Bayesian age modelling workshop in San Miguel de Allende, Mexico, led by Maarten Blaauw in August 2010 (supported also by PAGES: Blaauw et al., 2011); - INTAV/TIQS Tephra in Quaternary Science workshop in Edinburgh, UK, on the Eyjafjallajökull eruption of Iceland, led by Andrew Dugmore in May 2011 (Dugmore et al., 2011); - two respective tephra workshops in Portland, USA, in August 2014 and August 2017 (Kuehn et al., 2014; Bursik et al., 2017) (https://vhub.org/search/?terms= tephra+workshops, last access: 18 June 2022) (see Sect.
+6.1 below); - full tephra field meeting in Moieciu de Sus, Romania, in June-July 2018 (Karátson et al., 2018).